iay/mdq-server-docker/static/README.md

 unit tests.

-Deployment is via a [Docker](http://www.docker.com) container built on top of the `iay/mdq-server-base` image built using the recipe in the sibling `base` directory.
+Deployment is via a [Docker](http://www.docker.com) container built on top of the `ianayoung/mdq-server:latest` image.

 ## Configuration and Build